tabarra/txAdmin/docs/old_todo.md

+## TODO november, around v1.15:
+- [x] Fix potential memory exhaustion DoS
+- [x] Add Explosion type decoding
+- [x] Add Custom logging method + docs
+- [x] Diagnostics Page:
+    - [x] Incompatible version warning
+    - [x] Global crash counters + uptime
+    - [x] If on Linux, correctly name the process as FXServer
+- [x] Route Error Verbosity
+- [x] Detect failed server launch
+- [x] Move the start.bat file to the root dir
+- [ ] Try the dark theme scss
+- [ ] Make toggle button

+### Feature tasks for collaborators:
+- Logger:
+    - [-] Revert txAdminClient cl_logger.js back into lua and fix the mismatch of killer ID from client to server
+    - [ ] Listen for the most common vRP and ESX server events and log them
+    - [x] Divide the interface vertically, and on the right add filter options (HTML/CSS Only)
+    - [ ] Make the javascript for hiding events based on the `data-event-type` attribute
+    - [.]
+Create a "load more" at the top of the log, for the admin too be able to see older entries.
+- [x] When restarting the server, add the name of the admin to the chat/discord messages.
+- [x] When sending a DM as admin, add the name of the admin
+- [x] Add localized uptime to the /status command and review the usage of the dateformat lib
+- [x] Add to the resources page an option to see/hide the default cfx resources
+- [ ] Dark Theme!

+x = done
+- = being worked on
+. = on hold

 ## Around v1.12:
 - [x] Do something in case fxserver's tcp/http endpoint dies for more than 5 minutes
 - [x] Let admins change their password